open-dc-grid/open-dc-grid.github.io/docs/references.md

 Lighting Global has regional affiliates [Lighting Africa](https://www.lightingglobal.org/where-we-work/lighting-africa/) and [Lighting Asia](https://www.lightingglobal.org/where-we-work/lighting-asia/).

+<a name="OwnTech"></a>[OwnTech](https://www.owntech.org/): An initiative under
+[CNRS](http://www.cnrs.fr/en) and [LAAS](https://www.laas.fr/public/en) to create a library of stackable and reprogrammable hardware and associated software accessible via open source that can be combined to create power systems over a wide range of power levels including both DC and AC.

 <a name="Verasol"></a>[Verasol](https://verasol.org/): Organization focused on testing and quality assurance for the off-grid
 energy market, spun-off from [Lighting Global](#LightingGlobal).
 Products are tested against [IEC TS 62257-9-8](https://webstore.iec.ch/publication/62431), quality standards for pico-solar products and SHS kits derived from [Lighting Global](#LightingGlobal) testing procedures.
 Products that pass are issued a Verasol Certificate.

+<a name="Wind Empowerment"></a>[Wind Empowerment](https://windempowerment.org/): Wind Empowerment is an association for the
+development of locally manufactured small wind turbines for sustainable rural electrification.

 ## Vehicle Electrical Standards and Systems